Analysis | Why arguments that mail-in balloting will undermine the election are wrong

 “This is being done on purpose.
 They know it’s no good,” Trump said last week.
 “They know it’s — it’s going to be fraudulent.
 It’s going to be fraud all over the place.
 Who’s getting the ballots?
 Who’s sending the ballots?
 They have people saying you don’t need a verified signature.
 This is a serious threat to our democracy, and the Democrats know that.”

-He often contrasts this strategy of ensuring voters have ballots to complete with a more traditional absentee ballot process, something he himself uses and has publicly advocated for.
+He often contrasts this strategy of ensuring voters have ballots to complete with a more traditional absentee ballot process, something he uses and for which he has publicly advocated.

 That's also exactly what most states are doing.

-As of writing, there are 10 places in which voters will be sent an actual ballot by mail, the thing Trump rails against.
+As of writing, there are 10 places in which voters will be sent a ballot by mail, the thing Trump rails against.
 Five did so before the coronavirus pandemic: Colorado, Hawaii, Oregon, Utah and Washington.
 Five began doing so this year: California, D.C., Nevada, New Jersey and Vermont.

 You’ve probably noticed that there aren’t many swing states among those 10.
-Only Nevada is a state in which the contest might be close and which is sending out ballots.
+Nevada is the only state in which the contest might be close and that is sending out ballots.
 Nevada is also the focus of Trump’s “you don’t need a verified signature” assertion, which we’ll get to in a bit, but it’s worth noting that this is not true.

 Among the seven states that were closest in 2016, two besides Nevada made changes.
-New Hampshire introduced voting by mail, though with an application.
-Wisconsin will send out absentee ballot applications to every voter.
+New Hampshire introduced voting by mail, although with an application.
+Wisconsin will send absentee-ballot applications to every voter.

-In total, 51 million voters will receive a ballot in the mail, according to a Post analysis.
-About half of them are in California and Washington state, both places that Trump had no shot of winning.
+In total, 51 million voters will receive a ballot in the mail, according to a Washington Post analysis.
+About half of them are in California and Washington state, both places that Trump has no shot of winning.

 There’s almost no fraud in American elections — and no reason to think this year will be different.

 It has been fascinating to watch how Trump’s focus on fraud has shifted over the past four years.
 Before 2016, he warned that fraudulent voting would occur at polling places in Pennsylvania.
-Then, when he won Pennsylvania, he began claiming that his popular-vote loss was due to the commission of fraud at a truly staggering scale, the sort of thing that might seem detectable.
-Then, as states began expanding voting by mail, given the pandemic, he turned his attention to those mail ballots.
+Then, when he won Pennsylvania, he began claiming that his popular-vote loss was a result of fraud at a truly staggering scale, the sort of thing that might seem detectable.
+Then, as states began expanding voting by mail, given the coronavirus pandemic, he turned his attention to those mail ballots.

 In no case has Trump’s rhetoric matched reality.
 There’s no more significant threat of rampant voter fraud from those mail ballots than there was from people voting multiple times in Philadelphia or from millions of immigrants voting in California — all claims he has made.
-Each has been specifically tailored not to observed reality but to the political point he wants to make.
+Each has been specifically tailored not to reality but to the political point he wants to make.

 Trump and his allies will often allege widespread voter fraud by pointing to things that might, in theory, be used to commit fraud.
-A lot has been made, for example, of people encountering batches of ballots intended for voters who’d moved or died.
+A lot has been made, for example, of people encountering batches of ballots intended for voters who had moved or died.
 But there is a wide gap between “having the ability to cast a ballot fraudulently” and “casting a ballot fraudulently,” a gap that necessitates, among other things, violating state or federal law.
 There’s a wider gap still between casting a ballot and “having that ballot be accepted as legitimate.”

 (We made a quiz illustrating this point.)